formkit/docs-content/inputs/currency.md

 ### Decimals

-By default the decimals will display when the value contains the currency/locale decimal separator and will automatically know how many decimal places to display for the given currency.
-If you would like to prevent decimals from being displayed, set `decimals` to `false` or `0`, the value will not allow decimals.
+If you would like to prevent decimals from being displayed, set `decimals` to `false` or `0`.

-You can also choose to set a minimum number of decimals with the `minDecimals` prop.
-For example, setting the prop `minDecimals="2"` will always show 2 decimal points.
+You can also choose to set a minimum number of decimals with the `min-decimals` prop.
+For example, setting the prop `min-decimals="2"` will always show 2 decimal points.

 ### Minimum and Maximum Values

-Similar to a number input, you can set a `min` and `max` value.
+Setting the props `min` or `max` will prevent entry of a higher or lower value.

 ### Step

-Again, similar to a number input you can use the up/down keys to step the value.
-By default the step is `1` but you can override that with this prop.

-### Value Formatting

-Default value output is the value as a string to reduce issues with large number enumertation issues.
-However you can format the value as a string and include the currency symbol, grouping, decimal, etc as it is shown in the input.
+Value scan be incremented and decremented by use of the up/down keys.
+The degree by which the value changes is determined by the `step` prop.

 ::Example
 ---